joaomlourenco/novathesis/README.md

 ## Donations

 This template is the result of hundreds (yes! *hundreds*) of hours of work from the main developer.
-If you think this template really helped you while writing your thesis, think about doing a [**donation**](https://paypal.me/novathesis).
+If you think this template really helped you while writing your thesis, think about making a [**donation**](https://paypal.me/novathesis).
 We will keep a list thanking to all the identified donors that identify themselves in the “*Add special instructions to the seller:*” box.

 Thank you to our donnors: